 Then again, they did do Morris dancing here, and that was pretty strange.
 Seeing grown men dance around with bells around their ankles and wielding swords was possibly weirder than me appearing out of thin air.
 I had always wanted to try Morris dancing, but Mum thought it was safety risk letting me hold a sword.
-She said there was an extremely high chance of me falling over and impaling myself with it.
+She said there was an extremely high chance of me falling over and impaling myself with it, and that was that.

 “Dora, aren’t you going to say hello to your old dad then?”

 I turned around so fast, that I lost my balance on the slippery ground and ended up falling over.
 I heard some footsteps hurry towards me, and I was greeted by Dad offering his hand to me.